How Neil Young Turned ‘After the Gold Rush’ Into a ’60s Requiem

-The ’60s were barely over and the ’70s just starting when Neil Young recorded a requiem for the era.
-The mournful title track to his third album, After the Gold Rush (which was released on Sept.
-19, 1970), is ostensibly an ode to the environment, but viewed from other angles, deeper implications surface.
+The '60s were barely over and the '70s just starting when Neil Young recorded a requiem for the era.
+The mournful title track to his third album, After the Gold Rush was ostensibly an ode to the environment, but viewed from other angles, deeper implications surface.

 But by the following year, when he was set to make a follow-up LP, he had fired them (but retained a few songs they had already laid down) and retreated to his basement in Topanga, Calif., where he started recording tracks for the follow-up record, a 360-degree turn into acoustic country and folk music with a group of musicians whose approach was a bit more delicate.